 My research interests include robotics, computer vision, and image processing.
-I have worked in a number of areas in robotics and, for the past 10+ years, my focus has been on multi-robot systems and visual robot navigation.
-In 2003-17, with support from the federal and provinncial goverments, I held an NSERC Industrial Research Chair to address the practical challenges facing by Alberta's mining industry.
+I have worked in a number of areas in robotics and, for the past 10+ years, my focus has been on visual robot navigation.
+In 2003-17, with support from the federal and provinncial goverments, I held an NSERC Industrial Research Chair to conduct researchin computer vision and image processing that addresses the practical challenges facing Alberta's mining industry.
 As a member of the NSERC Strategic Network on Field Robotics (NCFRN) I work closely with Canadian academic colleagues and industrial partners on mobile robotics research.
 Within the international robotics community, my activities include a variety of roles in ICRA and IROS communities, as well as other IEEE RAS sponsored conferences.

 Activities and Recognitions